rutu-modha/voice-assistant/README.md

-Here’s a clean, minimal README.md tailored to your project structure and current features:

----

 # Voice Assistant Web App

 A browser-based voice assistant that understands your speech and responds with intelligent actions using a Python-powered backend.